 I love books.
-I am a "reader" in every sense of the word - I devoured them as child, I have a PhD in linguistics, I was a reading teacher for 7 years, I'm a marketing writer, I have a kid's book "in the works"... and so on.
+I am a "reader" in every sense of the word - I devoured them as child, I have a PhD in linguistics, I was a reading teacher for 7 years, I'm a full-time copywriter, I have a kid's book "in the works"... and so on.

 However, there are mountains of old books out there that will never be read again.
 Never.
 It's a truth, no matter how bookish you think you are.
 Apartment Therapy (Green Living) recently posed the question: Yes or No?
 DIY projects made from vintage books.
 Their writer made it quite clear that s/he often found these projects "cringe-worthy".
 I object heartily, to the sentiment and his/her emotional bias.
 No book-crafter worth her salt is destroying valuable books willy-nilly.
 Age doesn't turn a poorly written (poorly researched, offensive, out-dated etc etc) book into a masterpiece - it's still pulp, just old pulp on yellowed paper wrapped in a lovely hardback cover.
 How great then that we can celebrate it... celebrate the artifact that is "the book".
 Information is now easily accessible in other forms.
 I think books are coming to be valued for something else ... for their form, for what they represent.
 They have a life of their own.

 So, I point you to yet another AT (GL) writer who dedicated a post to Guy Laramee's Carved Book Landscapes.
 Do we toss mountains of completely useless encyclopedias into landfills or turn them into art?
 I say ART.

 There once was a magazine called Budget Living that folded pretty quickly (!).
 I loved it and ripped out many many pages of great ideas.